 - May Require Cooling: Installation in enclosures may require additional cooling.
 Installing fans to pull the heat from a room is the easiest and cheapest way to keep temperatures down.
 Engine rooms can handle high heat output, though, and most electric compressors won’t bring you over that threshold.

-Dive shops around the world use compressors with a pressure output between 3200 and 5000 PSI, so consider a compressor that matches these specs.
+Dive shops around the world use scuba tank compressors with a pressure output between 3200 and 5000 PSI, so consider a compressor for your boat that matches these specs.

 Pumping capacity is the rate at which the air flows through the compressor system.
 Pumping capacity has a direct impact on fill times and the type of tank you can fill.
 For fill times between 20 and 30 minutes, aim for a pumping capacity of around 100 liters per minute (+/- 10 liters/minute).

-Our Recommendations for the Best On-Board Diving Compressor Brands
+Our Recommendations for the Best On-Board Scuba Tank Compressor Brands

 Note: As of 2017, Rix no longer makes scuba compressors.
 You can still find used units, but they don’t stay on the market long – they provide great value for their price.

-Below are three examples of specific models to consider for your boat:
+Below are three examples of specific models of scuba tank compressors to consider for your boat:

 - Bauer Junior II-W (Single Phase Electric) – Also available as a gasoline model.